-The role of an architect is common in software development and has been included in SAFe as one of the critical roles at the program and large solution levels.
-Also, the role of an architect often extends beyond just the software domain to include responsibilities that enable value delivery in a technologically diverse and heterogeneous, multi-domain solution environment, so SAFe takes a fairly expansive view of that role.
+Architects are standard in software development, and this function is part of SAFe.
+They work at the program and large solution levels, often extending beyond the software domain to include responsibilities that enable value delivery in a technically diverse and heterogeneous, multi-domain solution environment.

 Role of Systems Engineering

-Enterprises building cyber-physical systems, however, also rely on systems engineering—a group of people who perform the systems engineering aspects of solution development.
-These teams typically encompass multiple disciplines, including hardware, electrical and electronic, mechanical, hydraulic, and optical, as well as the software elements.
+Enterprises building cyber-physical systems (e.g., embedded systems) however, also rely on systems engineering—which typically encompasses multiple disciplines, including hardware, electrical and electronic, mechanical, hydraulic, and optical, as well as the software elements.
 The International Council on Systems Engineering defines systems engineering as :

 …an interdisciplinary approach and means to enable the realization of successful systems.
 It focuses on defining customer needs and required functionality early in the development cycle, documenting requirements, then proceeding with design synthesis and system validation while considering the complete problem, including operations, performance, test, manufacturing, cost and schedule, training and support, and disposal.
 Systems engineering integrates all the disciplines and specialty groups into a team effort, forming a structured development process that proceeds from concept to production to operation.
 Systems engineering considers both the business and the technical needs of all customers with the goal of providing a quality product that meets the user needs.